AkashFulari/JSCode-Minifier/README.md

     <script src="dist/my-library.min.js"></script>
     <script>
-        // Access the exported class from the MyLibrary global object const conetnt = new MyLibrary.dispalyMessage();
+        // Access the exported class from the MyLibrary global object const conetnt = new AKLib.displayMessage();
         console.log(content);
     </script>
     </body>
     </html>

 Open the `index.html` file in a web browser.
-You should see the console log as your `displayMessage` content.
+You should see the console log as your `Hello guys!!!` content.

  **THANK YOU!!!.**